Car Accidents with Drunk Drivers

 You can protect you and your family from drunk drivers by recognizing the signs of intoxication among other drivers.
 Erratic driving such as swerving/drifting between lanes, being unable to maintain a constant speed, slow response to traffic signals, or driving well below the speed limit can all be signs of a drunk driver on the road.
 When a person encounters a drunk driver on the road, the best thing to do is give the driver some space and stay well behind them.
 Attempting to pass the driver is more likely to trigger a collision.
 People should also take down their license information, pull over, and alert the police to take the danger off the road.

 Drunk drivers can cause serious harm to other people on the road.
-If you or one of your loved ones was injured by a drunk driver, contact an attorney at Woodruff Johnson & Evans for help.
+If you or one of your loved ones was injured by a drunk driver, contact an attorney at Woodruff Johnson & Evans Law Offices for help.